-The protests started four months ago when Hong Kong's Beijing-backed chief executive, Carrie Lam, tried to push a controversial extradition bill through the Legislative Council.
+The protests started in June when Hong Kong's Beijing-backed chief executive, Carrie Lam, tried to push a controversial extradition bill through the Legislative Council.
 It would have allowed individuals from Hong Kong accused of having committed crimes in mainland China to be extradited and tried there.
 After mass opposition, Lam suspended the bill, but many protesters want it scrapped entirely.

 As the protests grew in size, the police response grew increasingly brutal, with tear gas and rubber bullets fired at demonstrators.
 The protesters now also want to see an investigation into the police actions which, in the view of many, deliberately sought to injure demonstrators.

 They have also called on Lam to resign, saying she is unfit govern.
 Above all, the protesters want free and fair general elections in Hong Kong.